 - Any breach of conduct involving morality, ethics or legality, on or off campus, may be subject to disciplinary action. - Students are expected to conduct their behaviour both in and outside of the classroom in a manner that is consistent with the CCNM Honour Code.
-Specifically, students will not: - a. demonstrate a lack of respect, courtesy or professionalism in any of their dealings with other students, faculty, staff, patients or other member of society; - b. damage, destroy or steal College property, or - c. fail to return borrowed College property on time and in good condition.
+Specifically, students will - a. demonstrate a lack of respect, courtesy or professionalism in any of their dealings with other students, faculty, staff, patients or other member of society: - b. damage, destroy or steal College property; - c. fail to return borrowed College property on time and in good condition. - d. share or communicate any information from patients or research participants in any manner, including with technology that does not adhere to privacy regulation or approved conduct of research, even if said technology is permitted in non-clinical scenarios by the College, including but not limited to, artificial intelligence programs; - e. breach any ethical or legal obligations owed to patients.